Chris Luong – Mary Poppins with a Degree in Science

 “It is a fact that this is a learning experience – not just learning about STEAM but also the seven survival skills and additional CASE components – that’s where I saw the students grow as a group and a team.
 I could see amazing change in students albeit it was only two weeks.
 There was a student, for example, who didn’t want to participate in the Energy Zone in the morning because he felt dancing was for losers.
 And to be honest, there were a few who were reluctant to do it.
 And yet in week 2 they were all doing it and wanted to do it more often.
 It was amazing how the experience affected and influenced every single one of my students.
 They were more aware of themselves, they understood how the team works.

 Even though students were far away from home and probably pushed to the edge of their comfort zone and had to work through lots of everyday issues without their usual support network, they flourished.
 “I always say that CASE Space School is a camp in America where groups live and experience things together.
-Group manager is like an educated babysitter – Mary Poppins with a knack for science,” he says cracking another smile go site
+Group manager is like an educated babysitter – Mary Poppins with a knack for science,” he says cracking another smile essay on people as resource

 He believes that the ‘recipe’ for success as a group manager is to “stick to the plan but immerse yourself in the program.
 In Houston I was like a kid in a candy store.
 Trying to build up that rapport with the students and spark their curiosity is an opportunity you might never have again.”